Sphereon-Opensource/OID4VC/README.md

 ## Pre-authorized Code Flow

-The pre-authorized code flow assumes the user is using an out of bound mechanism outside the issuance flow to authenticate first.
+The pre-authorized code flow assumes that the user is using an out of bound mechanism outside the issuance flow to authenticate first.

 The below diagram shows the steps involved in the pre-authorized code flow.
-Note that wallet inner functionalities (like saving VCs) are out of scope for this library.
-Also This library doesn't involve any functionalities of a VC Issuer
+Note that inner wallet functionalities (like saving VCs) are out of scope for this library.
+Also This library doesn't include any functionalities of a VC Issuer
 ![Flow diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Sphereon-Opensource/OID4VCI-client/develop/docs/preauthorized-code-flow.puml)